-As anticipated and confirmed through experiments, the proposed ID-Guard effectively distorts identifiable regions in facial images manipulated by various open-source models, thereby preventing observers and face recognition systems from identifying individuals and bypassing facial inpainting techniques.
-Additionally, we demonstrate that ID-Guard can function as a plug-and-play module in adversarial training for facial manipulation models, thereby enhancing their adversarial robustness.
-In summary, the contributions of this work are summarized as follows: \begin{enumerate} \item We propose a novel general adversarial perturbation generation framework, termed ID-Guard, to prevent facial manipulation from stigmatizing individuals.
-A single forward pass of the generator suffices to produce perturbations capable of disrupting various facial manipulations.
-Moreover, this framework can be leveraged for seamless integration with other tasks. \item To ensure complete disruption of manipulated images, preventing the identification of individuals, an Identity Destruction Module (IDM) is introduced.
-The IDM guides the generated perturbations to target identity-related semantic features, thereby mitigating concerns regarding commercial face recognition systems and image inpainting algorithms. \item To improve the transferability of the generated adversarial perturbations, we implement attacks against multiple facial manipulations by solving a multi-task learning problem and designing a dynamic weight strategy.
-To improve the stability of the generator, a gradient prior perturbation strategy is introduced to improve the generator’s stability. \end{enumerate}
+As demonstrated by the experiments later in this paper, the proposed ID-Guard effectively distorts identifiable regions in facial images manipulated by various open-source models, preventing both observers and facial recognition systems from identifying individuals and circumventing facial inpainting techniques.
+Furthermore, we show that ID-Guard can serve as a plug-and-play module in adversarial training for facial manipulation models, thereby enhancing their adversarial robustness.
+In summary, the main contributions of this work are as follows: \begin{enumerate} \item We propose a novel general adversarial perturbation generation framework, termed ID-Guard, to prevent facial manipulation from stigmatizing individuals.
+A single forward pass of the generator produces perturbations that effectively disrupt various facial manipulations.
+Moreover, this framework can be seamlessly integrated with other tasks. \item To ensure complete disruption of manipulated images and prevent individual identification, we introduce an Identity Destruction Module (IDM).
+The IDM guides perturbations to specifically target identity-related semantic features, thereby alleviating issues of facial stigmatization and addressing concerns related to commercial facial recognition systems and image inpainting. \item To enhance the transferability of generated adversarial perturbations, we formulate attacks on multiple facial manipulation models as a multi-task learning problem and design a dynamic weighting strategy.
+Additionally, a gradient prior perturbation strategy is proposed to improve the stability of the generator. \end{enumerate}

-The remainder of this paper is organized as follows: Related works on facial manipulation and proactive defense are reviewed in Section \ref{Section II}.
-Section \ref{Section III} presents the details of our method.
-The experimental results and analysis are provided in Section \ref{Section IV}, followed by the conclusion in Section \ref{Section V}.
+The remainder of this paper is organized as follows: Related works on facial manipulation and proactive defense are reviewed in Section~\ref{Section II}.
+Section~\ref{Section III} presents the details of our method.
+The experimental results and analysis are provided in Section~\ref{Section IV}, followed by the conclusion in Section~\ref{Section V}.